Sandrolaxx/learning-english/personal-study/listening.md

 - The children watched the fireworks with wondering eyes.
 - Aaron turned his wondering gaze on the woman he loved.
 - I wonder if wine can be made from cherries.
 I wonder if that film is still showing at the cinema.
-- I wonder if you would be interested in buying this car over here.
+- I wonder if you would be interested in buying this car over here. commit bala no meio de uma festa 🎉